 Now, as I previously said Atari was known for making bad decisions and the Jaguar was the coffin nail of bad decisions.
 First of all like the 5200, the Jaguar had a terrible controller and as a matter of fact the Jaguar controller looks like an evolved version of the 5200’s

 strange number pad, oddly placed firing buttons and all.

-If now days you where to look at the Jaguar, and compare it to an N64 or PS1 you would see that its graphics are definitely not 64-bit.
-The claim of the Jaguar being 64-bit would actually draw some criticism from those in the industry, since the systems CPU was 32 and not 64-bit but it’s graphics processes where.
+If now days you were to look at the Jaguar, and compare it to an N64 or PS1 you would see that its graphics are definitely not 64-bit.
+The claim of the Jaguar being 64-bit would actually draw some criticism from those in the industry, since the systems CPU was 32 and not 64-bit, but it’s graphics processes where.
 This “technically 64-bit” controversy was a major turn off to consumers, who felt Atari’s claims where misleading.
 We can only theorize that if Atari had claimed the Jaguar was a 32-bit system instead of a 64 they may have been able to still stay ahead of the crowd while maintaining consumer trust but even that is debatable.

-Unlike the 5200 where the market could be blamed, the Jaguars failure is purely based on poor decision making by Atari corporate.
-At the time consumers already looked at Atari as being a name from the past, so for them to sudden jump back into the market with a system supposedly 4 times more powerful then what was already out there had to really draw suspicion from gamers, and as history tells us it did.
+Unlike the 5200 where the market could be blamed, the Jaguar’s failure is purely based on poor decision making by Atari corporate.
+At the time consumers already looked at Atari as being a name from the past, so for them to sudden jump back into the market with a system supposedly 4 times more powerful than what was already out there, had to really draw suspicion from gamers, and as history tells us it did.
 The Jaguar was one of the worst selling consoles in home gaming history selling only a quarter as many units as Atari’s previous failure the 5200, and it would seal Atari’s fate, ending its future in console gaming.

-I would like to say time will tell but 20 years have passed and the Jaguar is a forgotten system.
+I would like to say time will tell, but 20 years have passed and the Jaguar is a forgotten system.
 It seems to only be remembered in retro circles, and even somewhat laughably by those who don’t know much about it.